python/devguide/documenting.rst

    :file:`tools/sphinxext/pyspecific.py` -- pydoc needs these to show topic and keyword help.

 A "make update" updates the Subversion checkouts in :file:`tools/`.
+(These Subversion checkouts are ignored by the main Mercurial repository.)

 Without make